wp-plugins/wordpress-sphinx-plugin/readme.txt

  We added new search mode "Freshness & Relevance" which works perfect for blogs and news sites.

 == Changelog ==

+= 3.8.1 =
+ * Updated installer's auto-detection mechanism which will allow user admin to choose pre-installed Sphinx binaries even on Windows platform.

 = 3.8 =
  * Updated styles to fit new default theme